-Time: Your most irrecoverable resource Executive transitions
+Time: Your most irrecoverable resource has been added to your bookmarks.

 Executives who take on a new C-level role often find themselves working 80-hour work weeks, making burnout pretty much inevitable.
 Based on his experience in over 250 labs with new CFOs, Ajit Kambil discusses the five things new C-suite executives can do to take back their time.